-Just because our doors are closed doesn’t mean you can’t enjoy the rich culture, history and insights of a Palace visit.
+While we currently have limited tour capacity, you can enjoy the rich culture, history and insights of a Palace visit from the comfort of your own home.
 We encourage you to explore the Palace from a new perspective through our various digital resources.

 3D VIRTUAL TOUR

 Immerse yourself in a virtual walkthrough of Iolani Palace.
 Tour our historic structure beyond the stanchions, climb the majestic koa staircase, and browse the remarkable artifacts on display from the comfort of your own home.

 PALACE GROUNDS TOUR

 Download the official mobile app for iPhones and Androids and explore the Palace Grounds with the ease of an interactive map.
 Hear captivating stories that took place within the Palace walls by simply raising your device to your ear.
 Audio tour guide Puunui Wong will transport you back in time as you learn about how our last reigning monarchs lived.